Mild Melting Conditions through the Weekend

 FIRST ALERT WEATHER DAYS have been declared for Tuesday PM (V-Day) through Wednesday

-Despite warmer temperatures today peaking in the 20s and 30s, it sure has felt chilly as winds have been gusty out of the south.
-The wind chill ranges from single digits north to some 20s in Lakes country of MN.
-Tonight, those south winds stay brisk, keeping our temperatures in most areas.
-Overnight, you can expect mostly clear skies along with the breezy conditions.
+Tonight, the partly cloudy skies takeover to give us overcast skies.
+This will help keep our temperatures steady in most areas.
+Overnight, you can expect some patchy fog to develop as well in the southern valley as well out near lakes country.

-By Saturday morning, clouds will be moving in, which in addition to the breeze, keeps our temperatures more at bay.
+By Sunday morning, clouds will remain sitting in the valley.
+These clouds will keep our temperatures more at bay sitting to the mid to upper teens and lower 20s.
 The mild start will set the stage for a beautiful, warm February weekend!

-We remain partly to mostly cloudy through our Saturday, but temperatures warm up nicely into the low to mid 30s.
-The breeze diminishes as well.
+We finally see a break in the clouds which will leave us with mostly cloudy throughout Sunday.
+Temperatures warm up nicely into the low to mid 30s.
+The breeze picks up throughout your afternoon from the West.

-For Saturday evening, we can’t rule out a few flakes or light snow, but most of it remains to our north in Canada.
-Some of our northern MN counties may get clipped with some of that light snow.
+For Monday evening, we can’t rule out a few flakes or light snow, but most of it remains to our northern counties.
+The temperatures and the winds continue to remain calm and at bay overnight.

 Extended Forecast: